Cricova: Wine tasting & the stunning underground city

 Angela Merkel’s wine collection in Cricova

 Oddly enough, one of the most notable wine collections in Cricova belonged to the high-ranking Nazi official Hermann Göring.
 It consisted of more than 2,000 elite wines, and Göring got the wines from the countries that Germany occupied.
-After the end of the War, the remaining bottles were split between Georgia and the Republic of Moldova.
+After the war, the remaining bottles were divided between Georgia and the Republic of Moldova.

-Here you can also see one more section of a private wine collection.
-Note that the bottles are covered with dust; it’s assumed an organic part of wine aging because dust protects them from external light.
+Here, you can also see another section of a private wine collection.
+Note that the bottles are covered with dust; it’s assumed to be an organic part of wine aging because dust protects them from external light.
 The bottles in the photo date back to 1940 and are from Italy.

 Italian wines aging with dust